Granada, Spain - University of Granada

-All Drury scholarships and financial aid are available to the student, except most activity grants, the residential scholarship, room and board for Trustee Scholarship recipients and work-study.
+All Drury scholarships and financial aid are available to the student, except most activity grants, the residential scholarship, and work-study.
 A non-refundable $400 deposit that is applied to your program costs is required the year before participation to guarantee your place in the program.
 Application deadline: October 15 of the academic year prior to participation in program.
 All participants will be expected to attend mandatory orientation sessions the semester before travel.

 Once approved, students must pay a $400 non-refundable deposit to confirm their intention to participate in this program.

 Chair, Department of Languages & Professor of Spanish